How do I install Procreate brushes?

 If you're not using iPadOS:

-Transfer the file(s) ending in .brushset from your computer to your Dropbox folder.
-You might want to put all of your Procreate brushes in a specific Dropbox subfolder.
-Quick Tip: If you have a Mac (macOS 10.11 or higher), you can AirDrop the brush set directly from your Computer to your iPad.
+If you have a computer running macOS 10.11 or higher, you can AirDrop the brush set directly from your computer to your iPad.
 This transfers and installs the brush set all in one step!

 Now, when you open Procreate, you'll see your new brush set at the top of your brush library.